Bar Casa Vale

-Spanish restaurant in Portland, Oregon, U.S.
+Defunct Spanish restaurant in Portland, Oregon, U.S.

-Bar Casa Vale is a Spanish restaurant in Portland, Oregon, United States.
+Bar Casa Vale was a Spanish restaurant in Portland, Oregon, United States.
+It opened in 2016.
+In April 2026, the restaurant announced plans to close permanently on April 25.

 Description

-The Spanish-inspired Bar Casa Vale (BCV) operates on Pine Street in southeast Portland, Oregon's Buckman neighborhood.
-Matthew Singer of Willamette Week has described the bar as "a cozy, sultry hallway of a bar composed of odd little nooks—lit dimly by hurricane lights, southern sun and the flicker of fire".
-Samantha Bakall of The Oregonian has called BCV "Barcelona- and San Sebastian-inspired pintxos bar serving stand-up snacks and meat and seafood seared to a smoky char in a custom hearth alongside a lush turquoise tile-backed bar specializing in sherry".
+The Spanish-inspired Bar Casa Vale (BCV) operated on Pine Street in southeast Portland, Oregon's Buckman neighborhood.
+Matthew Singer of Willamette Week described the bar as "a cozy, sultry hallway of a bar composed of odd little nooks—lit dimly by hurricane lights, southern sun and the flicker of fire".
+Samantha Bakall of The Oregonian called BCV a "Barcelona- and San Sebastian-inspired pintxos bar serving stand-up snacks and meat and seafood seared to a smoky char in a custom hearth alongside a lush turquoise tile-backed bar specializing in sherry".

-BCV has served tapas such as jamón Serrano and patatas bravas, as well as larger entrees like pork shoulder.
+BCV served tapas such as jamón Serrano and patatas bravas, as well as larger entrees like pork shoulder.
 The brunch menu included fried chicken and churros with honey and manchego, salt cod fritters, and chocolate toast with olive oil and pistachio.
-Drink options include cider, cava-brandy sangria and other cocktails with brandy and sherry.
+Drink options included cider, cava-brandy sangria and other cocktails with brandy and sherry.